Pain can be a serious issue when you have multiple sclerosis (MS). For many people, the pain is long-lasting and hard to treat.

 - Stress management

-If you have MS along with this kind of pain, talk to your doctor about it and see if he can recommend something to bring you relief.
+If you have MS along with this kind of pain, talk to your doctor about it and see if they can recommend something to bring you relief.